microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 <Grid ColumnDefinitions="Auto, *">

-Two ColumnDefinition objects are created and added to the ColumnDefinitions collection property.
-The first has its Width set to GridLength.Auto, the second has it's Width set to 1 GridUnitType.Star.
+Two ColumnDefinition objects are created and added to the ColumnDefinitions collection property, which is ready-only but defaults to an empty collection.
+The first item has its Width set to GridLength.Auto, the second has it's Width set to 1 GridUnitType.Star.

 ## Special characters and escaping

-The XML attribute value is interpreted as a comma-separated list, which creates a problem if you want to use a comma an item value.
-You can solve this using quotes, for example, this creates two items:
+The XML attribute value is interpreted as a comma-separated list of items, which creates a problem if you want to use a comma an item value.
+You can solve this using quotes, for example, this initializes a collection with two items:

 ```xml
 <WordWheel Words = " 'Hello, world', 'how is the weather?' " />
 ```

-(Xaml markup extensions have the same issue and the same rule.
+(Xaml markup extensions have the same command issue and the same quote syntax.
 In general the syntax rules follow those of markup extensions.)

 Alternatively you can use a backslash as an escape character before the comma:

 ```xml
 Words = " I weigh 90\,7 KG    "
 ```
-| todo: handle "How's the weather?" case
+| todo: handle apostrophe in "How's the weather?" case

 Note that here, like everywhere in XML, we're using "opposite quotes" (whichever kind of quote you use to delineate the attribute value, don't use it _in_ the attribute value, except as an entity).
 So these are equvalent: